Skip to content

 optimal_per_call_num_pairings = i

-calldata = Op.CALLDATACOPY(size=Op.CALLDATASIZE)
+setup = Op.CALLDATACOPY(size=Op.CALLDATASIZE)

 attack_block = Op.POP(Op.STATICCALL(Op.GAS, 0x08, 0, Op.CALLDATASIZE, 0, 0))